adrianolangaro1/adrianolangaro1/README.md

 ### Hi there 👋

-System Analyst and Software Developer since 2014.
-Knowledge in HTML, CSS, JS, PHP and MySQL.
-Going deeper into Node.js

-- 🌱 I’m currently learning Node.js, Software Architecture, TDD and SOLID
+I've been a system analyst and software developer since 2014, knowledge in HTML, CSS, JS, PHP and MySQL.
+Going deeper into Node.js, Software Architecture, TDD and SOLID.

-- 📫 Reach me by email
+📫 Reach me by email

 <!--
 **adrianolangaro1/adrianolangaro1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.